adigasuhas/Python-for-Materials-Science/Readme.md

-This repository contains notebooks related to the Pymatgen Tutorial.
+This repository contains notebooks related to various python files that can be used for Materials Science applications .

 ### Currently under development!! ###